ebenezerdon/expense-appwrite/tutorial.md

 ## Conclusion

 Throughout this tutorial, we've built a modern, full-stack expense tracking application that demonstrates the power of combining Svelte with Appwrite.
-By implementing user authentication, real-time data management, and a responsive user interface, we've created a practical tool that solves a real-world problem while exploring important web development concepts.
+By implementing user authentication and a responsive user interface, we've created a practical tool that solves a real-world problem while exploring important web development concepts.

 The project showcases several key aspects of modern web development: component-based architecture with Svelte, secure authentication and database management with Appwrite, and responsive design with Tailwind CSS.
 We've seen how these technologies work together to create a seamless user experience, from the initial login to managing daily expenses.